 Here’s what they look like all cut out!

-Cover with a tea towel.
+Cover with a tea towel or greased plastic wrap.

-Place in the warm oven to rise.
+Place the sheet pan in the warm oven to rise.

 I’m lucky enough to have a warming drawer (it came with our Craigslist kitchen), so I let my sourdough doughnuts rise there.

 But the oven proofing trick works really well!

 Let the sourdough starter donuts rise until they’re quite puffy, about 2-4 hours.

 If you let them rise at room temperature, it may take longer than that.